Thiepval Memorial to the Missing, Somme Battlefields, France

 Commonwealth War Graves Commission (CWGC)

-For information about the CWGC see the website:
+For information about the work of the CWGC and for education resources visit the website:

 (CWGC) Plan of the Thiepval Memorial courtesy of the Commonwealth War Graves Commission.